cnobles/iGUIDE/README.md

 Bioinformatic pipeline for processing iGUIDE and GUIDE-seq samples.

 ### Description
 iGUIDE is a pipeline written in [snakemake](http://snakemake.readthedocs.io/) for processing and analyzing double-strand DNA break events.
 These events may be induced, such as by designer nucleases like Cas9, or spontaneous, as produced through DNA replication or ionizing radiation.
-A laboratory bench-side protocol accompanies this software pipeline, and can be found XXX.
+A laboratory bench-side protocol accompanies this software pipeline, and can be found [**https://doi.org/10.1186/s13059-019-1625-3**](https://doi.org/10.1186/s13059-019-1625-3).

 Below, this readme gives the reader a overview of the pipeline, including how to install and process a sample dataset.
 Processing a sample data set is broken into three parts: